pavel-krivanek/PharoChipDesigner/README.md

 In the Pharo welcome window, you can select the prefered theme (light or dark).

+To run the game, go to top menu bar - _Library - Pharo Chip Designer_

 ## Controls

 |  | Normal mode |